|

 point is very important.
 Because we have a strong technologic

-MBA program covers the major business disciplines from an
+MBA program covers the major business disciplines from an conceptual

 and information technology perspectives,